 IT support is available to faculty and staff Monday through Friday from 8 a.m. until 5 p.m.
 Students may get assistance at the 24/7 HelpDesk in person, by phone 626-8324 or via chat.

 Requesting IT Support or Equipment Checkout

-Computer support is provided by Caleb and Leticia to the College of Education faculty and staff.
-Examples of services we provide include computer specifications, configuration, and installation; Windows and Macintosh operating system support; application installation and troubleshooting; anti-virus and anti-spyware software installation, updates, monitoring, and removal and peripheral (smartphones, printers, scanners) support and configuration.
+Computer support is provided to the College of Education faculty and staff.
+Examples of services we provide include computer configuration and installation; Windows and Macintosh operating system support; application installation and troubleshooting; software updates; and peripheral (smartphones, printers, scanners) support and configuration.
 Check our FAQ section below for more information.

 The Electronic Classroom (EDUC 102) is an instructional computer classroom available to College of Education faculty.
-Please email Mike Griffith to reserve room 102.
+Please email us to reserve room 102.

 COE Supported Classroom: Classrooms 102, 312, 437, 455, and 530 are supported by COE Instructional Support.
 Email instructional support for reservations and assistance.

 Phishing Scam emails may make their way into your UA email account.
 Your IT Support staff reminds you that the UA will NEVER ask you to reveal personal information, such as passwords or other restricted data by email, phone, text or other means of communication.
 Do not respond to these emails.

 - DO delete suspicious messages immediately.